zupo/awesome-lanzarote/README.md

 # Work

-* You can work anywhere:
-  * Cafes and restaurants are used to people with laptops
-  * 4G coverage in most places
-  * FTTH in most touristic places
-  * Generally speaking the Internet connection from canarias is great due to observatoriums

 ## Internet

 Canary Islands have long been a hub for submarine telecommunications cables running from mainland Europe to Africa and South America.
 Due to good geography they are home to a number of (https://www.go-astronomy.com/observatories-canary-islands.php)[observatories] producing heaps of data every night.
 These two facts combined mean that the archipelago has suprisingly good internet connection, all things considered.
 The main limitation to get fast speed are the local providers.